awslabs/consolidated-organizations-wide-cases-activity/DEPLOYMENT.md

 ```
 ❯ python getCasesHistory.py
 ```
-Use `-d` to control the lookback period.
+Use `-d` to control the look-back period.
 ```
 ❯ python getCasesHistory.py -d 360
 ```